peterw8102/Z80-Retro/README.md

 For development I use a block-level protocol (see *libcmd* above). `nodemon` on my Mac assembles software being developed and transfers to the Pi, the zloader **BO** command on the Z80 board loads and runs the code over serial port B using the block protocol.

+## Next steps...

+### Hardware

+I've just designed an I/O card which is currently on it's way to me.
+This will provide a keyboard interface (using the Omega MSX heyboard), dual joysticks, a Z80 PIO interface and a SN76489 sound chip.
+The system will then comprise three cards and have all the functionality I probably need.
+It might be interesting to add a legacy floppy disk interface though...

+### Core Operating Software

+I'll be documenting intended improvements/features to the software using GitHub issues.
+Here's a summary of what I want to do:

++ Replace the IM0 mode interrupt model with IM2 and 'reserve' the top 512 bytes for ZLoader use.
++ Generalise the keyboard I/O so, with the Omega keyboard and video card, have the option of a completely standalone system like we had in the old days!
++ Provide 'virtual disks' that can be used by guest operating systems.
+The core of this is already there but it's not usable at the moment.
+Needs additions to the core and then utilities to make the mappings.
++ Make use of more of the hardware features

+### Third party options

+There are a couple of cools third party systems which would be interesting to port:

++ [Small Computer Monitor](https://smallcomputercentral.com/small-computer-monitor/) (SCM).
+This looks like a nice system with a reasonable hardware abstraction which should be moderately straightforward to port.
++ [RomWBW](https://github.com/wwarthen/RomWBW).
+A more feature rich solution that includes an HBIOS hardware abstraction.
+The abstraction relies on quite a lot of conditional assembly making it somewhat messy to put together and it's not going to be a quick port.
++ CP/M 3 - I've ported CP/M 2.2, version 3 doesn't really seem to offer many advantages.
++ [Fuzix](https://github.com/EtchedPixels/FUZIX) - I really like the idea of a Z80 Unix-like OS!

+It appears a number of people have bought PCBs for this system from eBay (not sold by me or anyone associated with me!).
+I'm hoping one or more of those might port some software over.
+If it's you and you need help then get in touch!